zalio/word-problem-solver-thesis/README.md

 - SVAMP762 (762 math problems)
 - SVAMP1000 (1000 math problems)

-## Steps for Replication Our Paper's Results
+## Steps for Replication of Our Paper's Results

 1. Generate questions from the math problems:
 - Select one of the datasets.